Homelessness in Our Community

 Roots Youth Shelter – McMan Youth, Family and Community Services Association is a four-bed youth shelter that provides emergency shelter and supports for up to four youth aged 12-17.
 Community-based youth who are homeless or at imminent risk and CFS involved youth can access the beds.
 Focusing on prevention and early intervention, the primary goal is to reduce the number of nights a youth stays by providing mediation and conflict resolution in order to reunify the youth with their families as quickly as possible.

 McMan Youth, Family and Community Services Association supports community-based youth aged 12-24 that are at risk of becoming homeless due to family conflict as well as those currently homeless or staying in the youth shelter.
 Appropriate housing/re-housing of the youth, as well as support to the family to promote family reunification is the focus of this program.
-Those individuals requiring assessment for housing first based service interventions will be referred and/or accompanied to Housing Link for services.
+Those individuals requiring assessment for housing with supports based service interventions will be referred and/or accompanied to Housing Link for services.

 The Medicine Hat Public Library (MHPL) provides the development and implementation of Social Services at Medicine Hat Public Library as part of the response for marginalized and vulnerable populations in Medicine Hat.
 This program provides a safe and supportive environment at the MHPL for all users accessing services.
 The social worker will assess need and coordinate accompanying services to address the needs of individuals in community as it relates to navigating the social service system.
 The casual cash employment program will provide participants with a sense of belonging, learning and educational opportunities and job experience skills.

 The CBO/CE provides oversight for the development of service provider and community capacity building as it relates to efforts to end homelessness in the community.
-This includes the provision of mandatory and supplemental training for service providers, access to training and learning/education opportunities for community partners, and community/ leadership development around systems planning, integration, and the professionalization of housing first.
+This includes the provision of mandatory and supplemental training for service providers, access to training and learning/education opportunities for community partners, and community/ leadership development around systems planning, integration, and the professionalization of housing with supports programming.
 Community and stakeholder engagement, planning, and reporting back to the community is included under this initiative.

 The CBO/CE provides oversight for the Centralized Support fund, which has two purposes: first, it provides assistance to families (with children under 18 years) that present at the shelter with a hotel stay when other options have been exhausted.
 This is a coordinated effort with all shelters in community and Housing Link.
 The funds also provide support to individuals and families that are experiencing homelessness and whose situations fall outside the scope and eligible expenditures of funded programs and services.